-By equipping students with fundamental tools to improve their study skills through free workshops, Student Smart better prepares the next generation of Angelenos for college.
+By equipping students with fundamental tools to improve their study skills through free workshops, Student Smart: Get Ready for College better prepares the next generation of Angelenos for college.

 Operated in partnership with the Princeton Review, students in 8th through 11th grade prepare for college entrance exams (PSAT, SAT, and ACT), and college applications through a series of motivational seminars, study skill workshops, and test-taking practice sessions at neighborhood libraries and Central Library.
 Workshop topics include: Developing Good Study Habits, Preparing for Examinations, Test Taking Strategies, Practice Test Sessions, Financial Aid, College Application Process, and Common College Admission Myths.